 17. This is probably the laziest outdoor pool we've ever seen

 This chap decided to knock up an outdoor pool as quickly as possible.
-By simply nailing and pegging a waterproof sheet to the fence, and floor, he managed to knock up a cheap and functional "pool".
+By simply nailing and pegging a waterproof sheet to the fence and floor, he knocked up a cheap and functional "pool."

 18. An old water silo will also do the job

 Since they are designed to hold water anyway, why not consider getting your hands on an old wooden water silo?